jarun/nnn/README.md

 ### Help

-    $ man noice
+    $ man nnn

 ### Copy current file path to clipboard

-noice can pipe the absolute path of the current file to a copier script.
+nnn can pipe the absolute path of the current file to a copier script.
 For example, you can use `xsel` on Linux or `pbcopy` on OS X.

 Sample Linux copier script: